fjp/fjp.github.io/_posts/ros/2019-03-06-ros-kalman-filter.md

 {% include gallery id="gallery_multiplot" caption="Configuration steps of the filtered and unfilterd position y(x) plots in the rqt_multiplot package node." %}

+By default the graph plotting is paused.
+Simply press play in `rqt_multiplot` and move the robot around.
+Now it is possible to visualize how close the odometry trajectory is to the filtered trajectory produced by the ekf.
+It would be beneficial to compare these results to a percise reference.

 ## Links

 - [TurtleBot](https://www.turtlebot.com/)